maheshj01/navbar_router/README.md

   ***destinations***: A List of `DestinationRouter` to show when the user taps the [NavbarItem].
   Each DestinationRouter specifies a List of Destinations, initialRoute, and the navbarItem corresponding to that destination.

-  ***errorBuilder***: A WidgetBuilder to show the user when the user tried to navigate to a route that does not exist in the [destinations].

   ***decoration*** : The decoraton for Navbar has all the properties you would expect in a [BottomNavigationBar] to adjust the style of the Navbar.

-  *onBackButtonPressed*: A Function which defines whether it is the root Navigator or not if the method returns true then the Navigator is at the base of the navigator stack

   ***destinationAnimationCurve***: Curve for the destination animation when the user taps a navbar item.
 Defaults to `Curves.fastOutSlowIn`.

   ***destinationAnimationDuration***: The duration in milliseconds of the animation of the destination.
 Defaults to 700ms.

+  ***errorBuilder***: A WidgetBuilder to show the user when the user tried to navigate to a route that does not exist in the [destinations].

+  ***onBackButtonPressed***: A Function which defines whether it is the root Navigator or not if the method returns true then the Navigator is at the base of the navigator stack

+  ***onChanged***: A callback that is called when the currentIndex of the navbarchanges.

   ***shouldPopToBaseRoute***: A boolean which decides, whether the navbar should pop to the base route (pop all except first) when the current navbar is tapped while the route is deeply nested.
 This feature similar to Instagram's navigation bar defaults to true.

   ***isDesktop***: if true, navbar will be shown on the left, this property can be used along with `NavbarDecoration.isExtended` to make the navbar adaptable for large screen sizes.

 ### Curious how the navbar_router works?